Latest Posts

 Visiting the Vatican in Rome

-Once they had quit their day jobs and were free to live and work from anywhere, they spent three weeks in the Algarve region of Portugal testing their digital nomad lifestyle before setting off to explore Kelly’s home country of Canada.
+They spent three weeks in the Algarve region of Portugal testing their digital nomad lifestyle before setting off to explore Kelly’s home country of Canada.

 After a brief visit with Kelly’s folks, they set their sights on making it across the entire width of the second largest country in the world.
 Three months, ten provinces, dozens of trains and buses and several hundred Tim Horton’s later, they found themselves spending the winter in Newfoundland.